Aposalo/CurrencyCalculator/README.md

 Works as a Currency converter, between two currencies.

-When you click one of the Currencies, you go to Country Menu, and you can exchange the Country with one of your choice.

 In order to run the program to your pc you will need:
 <ul>
 <li>Android Studio (latest varsion, as i always update the code to the latest version of Android Studio)</li>